 commandHandler |

-mouseWarpHandler |
+mouseEventHandler / mouseWarpHandler |

 layoutRefreshController |

-Refresh scheduling, DisplayLink animation, frame application |
+Refresh scheduling, the display-link loop, frame application (owns niriLayoutHandler/dwindleLayoutHandler) |

 focusNotificationDispatcher |